Unraveling the Key of Machine Learning-based Android Malware Detection: Learning-based Android Malware Detection

 \subsection{Machine Learning Modeling}

-After encoding these features as numerical vectors, machine learning models can be leveraged to identify malicious patterns from them.
+After encoding these features as numerical vectors, machine learning models are leveraged to identify malicious patterns.
 Following previous studies~\cite{qiu2020survey,zhao2021impact}, we categorize the models employed in Android malware detection into two main categories: traditional machine learning (TML) and deep learning (DL) models.
 TML models, such as linear regression or decision trees, typically exhibit simpler structures that can explicitly model the relationship between input and output.
 As such, these TML models often require domain knowledge to extract features from input data.
 In contrast, DL models are characterized by their multiple layers of neurons, enabling them to capture complex non-linear mappings from input to output~\cite{zhao2018deepsim}.
 This capability means that DL models are less reliant on domain knowledge during the feature extraction.
-In this section, we provide a concise introduction to the widely used models in Android malware detection.
+In this section, we provide a concise introduction to the widely used models.

-\bulletpoint{TML models} Given the features extracted based on expert knowledge, TML models are commonly employed to discern patterns from these features.
-The Support Vector Machine (SVM) can find one hyperplane that effectively separates the high-dimension data points with varying labels.
+\bulletpoint{TML models} Given APK features, TML models are commonly employed to discern patterns from them.
+The Support Vector Machine (SVM) can find one hyperplane that separates the high-dimensional data points with varying labels.
 This capability has made it a popular choice to detect Android malware~\cite{arp2014drebin,hou2017hindroid,xu2020sdac,sun2016sigpid,garcia2018lightweight}.
-K-Nearest Neighbors (KNN) has also been applied in Android malware detection as seen in studies~\cite{wu2019malscan,wu2021homdroid,wu2016effective,aafer2013droidapiminer}.
+K-Nearest Neighbors (KNN) has also been applied in Android malware detection~\cite{wu2019malscan,wu2021homdroid,aafer2013droidapiminer,wu2016effective}.
 This algorithm identifies the nearest neighbors of a given sample and subsequently classifies the sample based on the majority label of its neighbors.
 Additionally, as an ensemble-based learning method, Random Forest (RF) creates a forest of decision trees, each trained on a random subset of the data.
 This approach capitalizes on the strength of multiple decision trees, making the model more robust and accurate than individual trees.
 Such advantages have led to its significant application in malware detectors~\cite{mariconti2016mamadroid,zhu2018hemd}.